November 26

 The translation market is more competitive than ever: global competition, price pressure, AI translation - and customers who expect the highest quality and reliability.
 This is exactly where ISO certification comes into play.

-Standards such as ISO 17100 (translation services) and ISO 18587 (post-editing of machine translation) define binding requirements for processes, quality assurance, qualifications and information security in translation companies.
+Standards such as ISO 17100 (translation services) and ISO 18587 (post-editing of machine translation) define binding requirements for processes, quality assurance, qualifications, and information security in translation companies.

 ISO 17100 & ISO 18587: What's behind them?